ncontiero/dkcutter-django/template/{{dkcutter.projectSlug}}/README.md

 With Mailpit running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`

 {%- endif %}
-{%- if "reactemail" in dkcutter.additionalTools %}
+{%- if "reactEmail" in dkcutter.additionalTools %}

 ### React Email